probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 ![Create Technical User]({{ page.media_folder }}/new-technical-member.png)

-Once you have your technical user, go to your organization's members page and generate an **API access token** for that user:
+Once you have your technical user, you can generate an **API access token** for that user from the members page:

 ![Technical User API Access Token]({{ page.media_folder }}/technical-user-api-access-token.png)

-Go to your project list or the project's page and get the **ID** of your project:
+You also need to go to your project list or the project's page and get the **ID** of your project:

 ![Project ID]({{ page.media_folder }}/project-id.png)